digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 ## The Xsensior Years

 Around about 2010, we noticed a gap in the products we were selling.
 There was room for a simple temperature measuring device that required the very minimum of configuration.
+The problem with network enabled devices is that you have to configure them to work on your network.
+Quite often the network is outsourced to some third party service provider making adding new devices to the network quite complex and possibly expensive.

 Xsensior Lite was born to fit into minimum configuration brief.
 Xsensior Lite was a cheap USB thermometer combined with a Microsoft Windows based GUI to log and display the data as well as alert when things go wrong.
 We added [a cloud version of the software called Xsensior Live]({{< ref "/posts/things-i-wished-id-known-before-developing-xsensior-live/index.md" >}}) not long afterwards.